umeshgtank/data_stream/fss/python/README.md

   2. Use argparser.
 Check example here https://www.cyberciti.biz/faq/python-command-line-arguments-argv-example/
   3. Use default for monitored list and bitmap counter if not passed as part of command line parameters

+##Notes
+    1. I am not python expert.
+Code may not be optimized.
+I am listening please feel free to suggest any optimization that you may find.
+    2. Code is not extensively tested hence it can have bugs and i will be more than happy to fix all of them.
+Please feel free to report any bugs that you may found in the code